About ☺️

-Currently, I work as a data analyst at the National Center for Ecological Analysis and Synthesis (NCEAS), supporting the Long Term Ecological Research (LTER) Network synthesis working groups.
-I help the working groups develop reproducible workflows to wrangle, harmonize, analyze, and visualize ecological datasets.
-I also host workshops for them.
+Previously, I worked as a data analyst at the National Center for Ecological Analysis and Synthesis (NCEAS), supporting the Long Term Ecological Research (LTER) Network synthesis working groups.
+I helped the working groups develop reproducible workflows to wrangle, harmonize, analyze, and visualize ecological datasets.
+I also hosted workshops for them.

 Before joining the LTER, I was a data curator for NCEAS Arctic Data Center.
 I created metadata records using Ecological Metadata Language (EML) and archived ecological datasets from research projects focused in the Arctic.
 Ensuring that the metadata is complete is a crucial part of making the data finable, accessible, interoperable, and reusable by others in the future.